1718 Sanctions List

 V. Decision-making of the Committee

-In accordance with Section 5 of Committee Guidelines, the Committee will consider all complete delisting requests.
+In accordance with Section 5 of the Committee Guidelines, the Committee will consider all complete delisting requests.

 If the Committee approves the delisting requests, the Secretariat shall update the 1718 Sanctions List accordingly.